 Here we go!
 It's finally 2020, the year we've all been waiting for.
 Here's our caucus and convention schedule in Golden Valley, MN, and nationally.
-BUT FIRST: Head to this blog post to figure out where you're caucusing according to your senate district and precinct.
+BUT FIRST: Head here to figure out where you're caucusing according to your senate district and precinct.

 CAUCUS AND CONVENTION SCHEDULE 2020